 If these conservative modes of treatment fail to bring relief, chondromalacia knee surgery may be needed.
-Arthroscopy where a surgeon uses a tiny camera to remove fragments or damaged cartilage is a minimally invasive procedure that can ease pain.
+Arthroscopy, where a surgeon uses a tiny camera to remove fragments or damaged cartilage, is a minimally invasive procedure that can ease the pain.

 In more severe cases, chondromalacia of the patella surgery may involve an operation to realign the kneecap or otherwise ease pressure on the cartilage beneath one’s kneecap.

 This splint for patellofemoral pain can support the knee after such procedures.